nextorigin/godot/README.md

-# godot
+# godot2

+A streaming real-time event processor based on [Riemann][riemann] written in Node.js

 ![](https://i.cloudup.com/zCF6jLRpLf.png)

-Godot is a streaming real-time event processor based on [Riemann][riemann] written in Node.js
+**Godot2** is a major rewrite for Node 6 and Streams2/Streams3 syntax, similar to as suggested in [nodejitsu/godot#64](https://github.com/nodejitsu/godot/issues/64).
+The async patterns and inheritance are simplified with Iced CoffeeScript.

+Many thanks and much credit to the original authors at Nodejitsu, [@indexzero](https://github.com/indexzero) and [@jcrugzz](https://github.com/jcrugzz).

 * [Usage](#usage)
 * [Events](#events)